codecuddy/bricklayer/README.md

 Minecraft, and steps to do so can be found <a href="https://bricklayerdotorg.wordpress.com/minecraft-download/" target="_blank">
 here</a> or 3D printed, steps are outlined in the documentation for Level 4 below.

+You can follow along with examples I used in my classroom - <a href="https://codecuddy.github.io/bricklayer/" target="_blank">here</a>.
+Please do not hesitate to reach out for more information, or access to slide decks.

 <strong>Projects</strong></br>
 Projects, with their code, are in folders that begin: __[name of project]